circleci/circleci-docs/jekyll/_cci2/faq.md

 - **Server** - You install and manage CircleCI, through a service like AWS, behind a firewall that your team sets up and maintains according to your datacenter policy.
 You have full administrative control for complete customization and manage upgrades as new versions are released.

+## What is the difference between a usage queue and a run queue?

+A **run queue** refers to
+time spent waiting for CircleCI to run your build.
+When CircleCI experiences high demand, customer builds are placed in a run queue and are processed as machines become available.
+CircleCI attempts
+to minimize time spent in a run queue.

 ## Why did you change the name from CircleCI Enterprise?

 The term Enterprise was used to refer to the behind-the-firewall option.
 However, this nomenclature was confusing for customers and for CircleCI employees.